alastria/alastria-node-besu/README.md

 Alastria red B Network is a public-permissioned Blockchain network that uses the [Hyperledger BESU](https://www.hyperledger.org/use/besu) technology, [IBFT 2.0](https://besu.hyperledger.org/en/stable/Tutorials/Private-Network/Create-IBFT-Network/) consensus algorithm, and it's managed by [Alastria](https://alastria.io/en/) partners, :vulcan_salute:.

+There are 2 main steps to set up an Alatria Node:

+**1. Installation & configuration:** Follow the Docker installation steps and your node will be ready.

+**2. Getting permissioned:** In order to use Alastria Network, your node must be previously accepted.

 If you are a _rookie_ in Blockchain or Ethereum please consider reading these references:

 - https://besu.hyperledger.org/en/stable/